TT Artisan 35mm F1.8

 Having had a chance to see this 35mm F1.8 for APS-C up close and performing on our workshop, I have no hesitation to recommend this lens.
 The bokeh is nice, the contrast is good and the autofocus delivers well against the capabilities of the smaller sensor.
 It's a great fit.

 On this workshop we make very large prints of what we shoot, every day.
 So we got to see how well the images look from the Nikon Zfc and the TT Artisan 35mm F1.8 when enlarged to A3 size.
-Keep in mind that this little setup was being printed side-by-side against the LUMIX S9 full frame 24MP, and Leica SL3 6full-frame 60MP.
+Keep in mind that this little setup was being printed side-by-side against the LUMIX S9 full frame 24MP, and Leica SL3 full-frame 60MP.
 Both of which were shooting on the Sigma 50mm F1.2.
-That's some heavy hitting to compare a US$125 lens against.
+That's some heavy hitting up against a US$125 lens.

 The results were impressive, and our Nikon shooter was ecstatic with the results she was getting.
 Rightly so.